tillitis/tkey-ssh-agent/README.md

 `putchar()`, `puts()`, `putinthex()`, `hexdump()` and friends (see `signerapp/lib.[ch]`) use this debug port to print stuff.
 If you compile with `-DNODEBUG` all these are no-ops.

+# Licensing

+See [LICENSES](./LICENSES/README.md) for more information about the projects' licenses.